James Lennox Dawson: Later career

 He was commissioned into the Royal Engineers in December 1916 and demobilised as a Major in 1919.
 After graduating from Glasgow University he was commissioned in the Army Education Corps in 1920, but transferred to the Indian Army Ordnance Corps in 1931.

 He later achieved the rank of colonel.
-By co-incidence his second cousin (their fathers were first cousins) James Dalgleish Pollock was also awarded the Victoria Cross in the same battle at the Hohenzolleren Redoubt.
+By co-incidence his second cousin (their fathers were first cousins) James Dalgleish Pollock was also awarded the Victoria Cross in the same battle at the Hohenzollern Redoubt.
 He too saved his colleagues from certain death by climbing out of the trench and bombing German infiltrators out of the British lines.
 Both boys were born in the small Scottish town of Tillicoultry, though James Dawson's family moved to the county town of Alloa when he was eight.
 Both were considered local heroes in 1915 and were feted in Alloa and Tillicoultry in separate civic receptions, allied to recruitment drives.

 His VC is held by the University of Glasgow where he earned his BSc and is displayed at the Hunterian Museum.